nmshd/documentation/_docs_integrate/11-connector-configuration.md

 > environment variable alias: PLATFORM_CLIENT_SECRET

-The client secret required to contact the enmeshed platform.
+The client secret required to communicate with the Enmeshed platform.

 ## `database`